-On the middle line, select the MIDI source (DIN, USB A, or USB C).
+On the middle line, select the MIDI source (DIN, USB A, USB C, or SEL).
 On the line below select the MIDI destination, and then enable or disable routing of MIDI messages from the source to the destination.

 Each routing can be 'Off', 'On', or 'Clock'.
 The last lets through only clock and related messages (start/continue/stop).